o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 * Postfix the heightmap file name with `_gsi` so that the heightmap is automatically processed by Asset Processor as a GSI (`LevelOneTerrainHeight_gsi.png`, for example).
 If you don't use the `_gsi` postfix, you can use [Texture Settings](/docs/user-guide/assets/texture-settings/) to configure the heightmap source asset to be processed as a GSI.

 {{< tip >}}
-The default **Heigh Query Resolution** for terrain in O3DE is 1.0 meters.
+The default **Height Query Resolution** for terrain in O3DE is 1.0 meters.
 This means a 1000 x 1000 heightmap represents one square kilometer of terrain.
 The **Height Query Resolution** can be changed in the [**Terrain World**](/docs/user-guide/components/reference/terrain/world) level component.
 {{< /tip >}}